redux-utilities/flux-standard-action/README.md

 - have a `status` property.
 - have a `body` property.

-All properties other than for `type`, `body`, and `status` are technically permitted, but they should not be used by the consumer.
+Properties other than for `type`, `body`, and `status` are also permitted, but they SHOULD only contain meta information about the action itself.
 To compare the equality of two FSA actions, it is sufficient to compare only those three properties.

 ### `type`